 HM Revenue & Customs - Simple Accounting ProceduresBack to top

 HMRC provide information to help small businesses with record keeping, including a list of simple record keeping software applications some of which meet cash basis and simplified expenses specifications following consultation with HM Revenue and Customs itself.
 Many of these applications are free.

 Information Commissioner’s Office – Data Protection & Freedom of Information GuidanceBack to top

 The Information Commissioner’s Office is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 Guidance can be obtained from the ICO on both Data Protection and Freedom of Information.

 The finance teams within each STAR Council have produced a one-page factsheet explaing how best to interact with the finance teams when sending invoices for payment.
 This will hopefully ensure a speedier payment process for suppliers who are unsure about protocol for submitting invoices.
-Please download the factsheet for either Stockport, Trafford or Rochdale Council as appropriate for your organisation.
+Please download the factsheet for Rochdale, Stockport, Tameside or Trafford Council as appropriate for your organisation.

 Each of the councils supported by STAR Procurement has its own local development agency.
-These are Investing in Stockport, Invest in Trafford and the Rochdale Development Agency.
-The three agencies are not-for-profit organisations taking a leading role in driving regeneration and development within their respective boroughs.
+These are the Rochdale Development Agency, Investing in Stockport, Doing Business in Tameside and Invest in Trafford.
+These agencies are not-for-profit organisations taking a leading role in driving regeneration and development within their respective boroughs.

 The National Procurement Strategy website combines together guidance documents, case study examples of good practice and a host of other resources to enable local government to share with and learn from each other, as well as check their progress against the National Procurement Strategy.